What is a Lump sum or Fixed price Contracts

-Below are the main advantage and disadvantages of lump sum contracts (fixed price contracts). see our explainer video also for more insight.
+Below are the main advantage and disadvantages of lump-sum contracts (fixed-price contracts).

 - Fewer variations